-During the past year alone:
+During the past years:

 » Internationally renowned visiting critics have challenged our students with their teachings